codersMom/angular100-labs-2020-06-22/Ch01-Overview/1vs-code/README.md

 **OPENING PREVIEW USING CTRL-SHIFT-V**

+1. If you are reading the instructions in this README.md on GIthub you can continue to do so, but you also need to open this README.md file from within VS Code under the Angular100-Labs project.

-1. If it isn't already, open this README.md in VS Code and make sure that it has focus. (click this text in the VS Code editor if the document has lost focus).
+2. Within VS Code, make sure that this README.md has focus. (click this text in the VS Code editor if the document has lost focus).

-2. You can open a new tab in PREVIEW MODE by hitting control-shift-V. This will open the preview in a new tab.
-You can then switch back and forth using the tabs.
+3. Now, hit this key combination control-shift-V:  it launches a new tab showing this file in PREVIEW MODE.
+You can then navigate back and forth by clicking the tabs.

    ![](screenshots/2-control-shift-v.png)

    **OPENING A SPLIT SCREEN**

-3. Open a Split screen in order to view both at the same time by clicking on this icon
+4. Open a Split screen in order to view both at the same time by clicking on this icon
     ![Open Split Screen](screenshots/open-split-screen.png)

 4. Drag the tab to the other window.